Occitane-Barbaux/Occitane-Barbaux.github.io/_publications/2025-11-25-automatic-attribution.md

 title: "An automatic procedure for the attribution of extreme events at the global scale: a proof of concept for heatwaves "
 collection: publications
 permalink: /publication/2025-11-25-automatic-attribution
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper builds upon the technical developments presented in my thesis, including the use of MCMC chains, to propose an automatic and online attribution method for extreme events.'
 date: 2025-11-25
 venue: 'Cover Bulletin of the American Meteorological Society Bulletin of the American Meteorological Society'
 paperurl: 'https://journals.ametsoc.org/view/journals/bams/aop/BAMS-D-24-0265.1/BAMS-D-24-0265.1.xml'